Here's what we saw Saturday night from the Dunham Jazz Dancers and Dance Ensemble...

 All students, faculty and staff are invited to audition for the fall and/or the spring production.
 Students are expected to devote some time to memorization and review throughout the week.
 Most cast members should expect to meet on Sunday afternoons during most of the trimester.
 Rehearsals will also run later than the regularly scheduled evening times.
 The theater activity will continue during Project Week as a double project.

 In the evening arts blacksmithing class the traditional hammer-and-anvil method of shaping hot metal is taught, using tools and techniques whose origins go back a thousand years or more.
 The objects we make range from the functional to the artistic, the commonplace to the whimsical.
 There’s an emphasis on craftsmanship but also on imagination.
 Class size is limited to six students per session, as this ensures a high level of student-teacher interaction.
-This is a two-evening activity; a lab fee will be charged for materials used.
+This is a two-evening activity.

 In this activity, which is open to all levels, students are encouraged to explore a variety of methods that are possible for the means of expression with clay.
 Starting with basic handbuilding and wheel-throwing techniques, students have the opportunity to move on to increasingly complex projects of their choosing.
 Along with the different construction methods, students are introduced to a range of surface decoration possibilities such as texturing, carving, painting with slips and stains and glaze application.
 Students work is high-fired in a gas kiln.
 A fee for materials is charged.